Function Reference/wp delete post

 - Default: false

-- False on failure and a random wpdb object on success.
+- False on failure and the post object for the deleted post success.

 Deleting WP default post "Hello World" which ID is '1'.